Domant3lis/Awesome-Me/README.md

 # Awesome Me
-I put things here that are usefull to me
+I put things here that are useful or interesting to me

 ## Learning